State Facts About Abortion: Florida

 In Florida, the following restrictions on abortion were in effect as of June 28, 2022:

-- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 24hours before the procedure is provided.
+Counseling must be provided in person and must take place before the waiting period begins, thereby necessitating two trips to the facility.

 - Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, rape or incest, unless individuals purchase an optional rider at an additional cost.

 - The parent of a minor must be notified and consent before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.